course-details-portlet

 Course content

-Neural data analysis and network models of brain functions are the primary focus of this course.
-We will review current computational models and how these models continue to develop together with experiments to further our understanding of the brain.
-The lectures will include the following topics:
+Neural data analysis and neural network models are the primary focus of this course.
+We will cover current computational models and discuss how these models continue to develop together with experiments to further our understanding of the brain.
+Lectures will include topics such as neural coding and decoding, information theory, dimensionality reduction, attractor networks for memory and navigation, introduction to programming, and analysis of neural data.

 Learning outcome

-After successfully passing the course, the student will be able to:
+After successfully passing the course, the student will have achieved the following:

 Learning methods and activities